 This is the most used platform by Pakistanis who are just starting freelancing.
 It is good to build a portfolio here as this might help you build a base.

 After freelance.com, the guru is the next most popular website that can land your projects.

 Fiverr is currently very popular among Pakistani freelancers.
-It takes time in Fiverr but if you up for gigs, you will do fairly good.
-The rates and experience matters on this platform.
-How it works is you make a profile, upload your gigs, get good ratings and there you go.
+It takes time in Fiverr but if you are up for gigs, you will do fairly well.
+The rates and experience matter on this platform.
+How it works is you make a profile, upload your gigs, get good ratings, and there you go.
 You are all set.
 Takes time though on Fiverr as the clients will approach you themselves.
 You have to give it time if you are a newcomer to Fiverr.